dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

 Deleting tuples
 ===============

-Row deletes are done in a similar way as row updates.
-Start a scan in UPDATE mode, if you intend to delete rows during the scan.
+Start a table scan in UPDATE mode, if you intend to delete rows during the scan.
+Row deletes are performed in a similar way as row updates, except that ``TableScan.deleteRow()`` is invoked on the current row.

 ----------------
 The Database API
 ----------------